 In my job, I coordinate artificial pancreas clinical trials.
 Before coming to work at the Center for Diabetes Technology I participated in some very early clinical trials of a closed loop artificial pancreas system.
 At the time, blood draws were done IV and the system was run by a laptop computer.
 My BG numbers were amazing.
 I remember eating a bagel and not being high afterwards (can you do that?).
 It took a lot of blood draws, eating prescribed foods at prescribed times, but the results were worth it.
 I got to forget about my diabetes for 24 hours.
 After that I realized how much time I spent thinking about my diabetes and how much we needed a better system.
 It was one of the reasons I went back to school to get my RN (and later my CDE) and started working at the Center.
 I want a system that gives everyone with diabetes the freedom to manage their diabetes without losing their minds.
 You know what I’m talking about – managing type 1 diabetes is the equivalent of trying to hit a moving target.
 You’ll get it right sometimes and other times you’ll be way off mark.
 We need a better treatment option and so I’m very excited to be working on this project!

 I encourage everyone who wants better treatment options for diabetes to get involved in some way to support research.
 Maybe for you it’s joining a walk or volunteering time with ADA or JDRF.
 One of my favorite things about the diabetes community is that we stick together and work hard for a better tomorrow.
 We know diabetes stinks; we want to have the best treatment options available to make diabetes easier.
 We all benefit when we work together.

-If you’re interested in finding out more about the artificial pancreas clinical trial at UVA, send an email for more info.
+If you’re interested in finding out more about the artificial pancreas clinical trial at UVA, for more info.